 |SAT/ACT scores must be received by||August 11|

-The student-faculty ratio at University of Texas--Pan American is 22:1, and the school has 15.8 percent of its classes with fewer than 20 students.
-The most popular majors at University of Texas--Pan American include: Health Professions and Related Programs and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 73.2 percent.
+The student-faculty ratio at University of Texas--Pan American is 22:1, and the school has 14.3 percent of its classes with fewer than 20 students.
+The most popular majors at University of Texas--Pan American include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Multi/Interdisciplinary Studies; Biological and Biomedical Sciences; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
+The average freshman retention rate, an indicator of student satisfaction, is 74 percent.

-University of Texas--Pan American has a total undergraduate enrollment of 16,630, with a gender distribution of 44.5 percent male students and 55.5 percent female students.
-At this school, 4.5 percent of the students live in college-owned, -operated, or -affiliated housing and 20.4 percent of students live off campus.
+University of Texas--Pan American has a total undergraduate enrollment of 16,966, with a gender distribution of 44.7 percent male students and 55.3 percent female students.
 University of Texas--Pan American is part of the NCAA I athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|